mightymos/ReedTripRadio/README.md

 Finally, STC processors do not allow read/verify of written firmware.
 Therefore open source alternative is needed to confirm program behavior.
-Also for this reasons original firmware can not be reflashed once overwritten.
+Also for this reason original firmware can not be reflashed once overwritten.

 Boards contain a header that may be populated with pins labeled with G (ground), T (transmit), and R (receive) for flashing with USB to UART module.